• Call 877-225-8384

 How Stress Can Ruin Your Board Scores

-March 4, 2019 by Robert Sheeler, MD Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam prep, board exam prep tips, board exam stress, stress, stress reducing exam tips, test taking stress
+March 4, 2019 by Robert Sheeler, MD Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: board exam prep, board exam prep tips, board exam stress, board scores, test taking stress

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam prep, board exam prep tips, board exam stress, stress, stress reducing exam tips, test taking stress
+Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam prep, board exam prep tips, board exam stress, board scores, test taking stress

 5 Tips to Minimize Procrastinating on Your Board Exam Studies - Beat The Boards Welcome.
-It’s Dr. Jack and I have 5 tips for you on how to minimize procrastination when it comes to studying for your board exam.
+It’s Dr. Jack and I have 5 tips for you on how to minimize procrastination when it comes to studying for the boards.
 Tip 1: De-Emotionalize the Job You Have to Do My first tip is based on a thought experiment.
 I’d like you to take a minute to imagine that you have a clone of yourself, and your clone is identical to you.
 They have the same bright smile and winning personality that you do.
-There… READ MORE
+There is… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: american physician institute, beat the boards, board exam study tips, how to study for my boards, jack krasuski, procrastination, stop procrastinating

 Board Exam Study Procrastination - beat the boardsI received a request from a colleague preparing for their psychiatry board exam.
-Today I tackle this fairly common problem by explaining procrastination, its formation and treatment.
+Today I tackle this fairly common problem in board exam prep by explaining procrastination, its formation, and treatment.
 Procrastination is a type of avoidance, and avoidance is a common strategy used by many to cope with unpleasant life situations and also is part of several psychiatric conditions.
 Any disorder with “phobia” in its name is a type of avoidance.
-The problem with avoidance is that often it is counter-productive and makes… READ MORE
+The problem with avoidance is that often it… Click to Read More

 Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: board exam test prep, Dr Jack Krasuski, how to not procrastinate, study procrastination